thanos-io/thanos/README.md

 ## Releases

-Master should be stable andU usable.
+Master should be stable and usable.
 Every commit to master builds docker image named `master-<data>-<sha>`.

 We also perform minor releases every 6 weeks.
 During that, we build tarballs for major platforms and docker image.
-ProposalsProposalsProposals

 See [this](docs/release-process.md) for details.

 ## Contributing